agateblue/screen-sizer/README.md

 # Installation

-## Locally
+## Local instance

-Follow these steps to get a working Screen Sizer instance, either locally or in production.
+Follow these steps to get a working Screen Sizer local instance.
+These steps are also needed in case of a production instance.

 Screen Sizer requires Python 2.7 (but should work with Python 2.6).